Sultanate of Women

 MIHRIMAH SULTAN

-Of all women that I mention in this article, Mihrimah Sultan was not a slave.
-As the only daughter of Sultan Suleiman the Magnificent and Hürrem Sultan, she was the most powerful princess in the history of the Ottoman empire.
+Among the women that I mention in this post, Mihrimah Sultan was the only one not of servile origin.
+As the only daughter of Sultan Suleiman the Magnificent and Hürrem Sultan, she became the most powerful Ottoman princess in history.

-Next, Mihrimah married Rüstem Pasha when she was 17 years old.
-Rüstem Pasha (Rustem-Paša Opuković) was devşirme, either Serbian or Croatian slave, who became Suleiman’s Grand Vizier.
+Second, Mihrimah Sultan married Rüstem Pasha at the age of seventeen.
+Rüstem Pasha (Rustem-Paša Opuković) was a devşirme, likely of Serbian or Croatian origin, who rose to the position of Grand Vizier.

-Mihrimah died in 1578.
-She is buried next to her father, in a mausoleum behind the Süleymaniye Mosque.
-She is the only one of his six children buried with him.
+Mihrimah Sultan died in 1578.
+She was buried beside her father in a mausoleum behind the Süleymaniye Mosque.
+She remains the only one of his six children interred alongside him.

 Mihrimah Sultan - Sultanate of Women